chriswi93/Expectation-Maximization-A-Python-implementation/README.md

 Likelihood Iteration 51: -2.861055258346803
 ```

 What you can see in the output is that the likelihood of the data is increasing.
 Therefore, the model is getting better and better after each iteration.
+As expected the model learned the parameters from the observed randomly sampled data.
-Last step is to print out the estimated model parameters and compare the estimated distributions after execution with the true posterior distributions.
-However, be aware that the initial guess highly depends on the inital guess of the parameters and the data set.
+Last step is to print out the estimated model parameters and compare the estimated model parameters with the true model parameters (the parameters that sampled the data).
+However, be aware that the result highly depends on the inital guess of the parameters and the dataset.
 ```python
 for i, (m, s) in enumerate(zip(mu, sigma)):
     print("Cluster {}: mean {}, sigma {}".format(i,m,s))